NOMADIC DINING - FREQUENTLY ASKED QUESTIONS

 Will you accommodate allergies?

 We will do our best to find modifications.
 But given the severity of risk in modifying a dish that may have an allergic component, we are not always able to modify the menu for allergies or dietary restrictions.
 Please let us know about your allergy/dietary restriction when you reserve and purchase your seat and we will get back to you if we will not be able to accommodate your requirements.
-Please also inform your server when you sit down for dinner.
+Please also inform our host/servers when you sit down for dinner.

 Do you allow corkage?
 What is the drink situation?